Here are some frequently asked questions regarding the abortion or miscarriage process:

 Anesthesia options:

 You can have your procedure in our clinic while awake, using oral pain medications and numbing medicine in the cervix.
-We also have the option of moderate sedation so that you can be asleep during the procedure.
+We also have the option of anesthesia in the operating room.

 Can I get birth control during my visit?